What is an NSF Certified UV Water System?

 Best Selling NSF/ANSI 55 Class A UV Systems

 The VIQUA Pro20 Monitored UV system is NSF Class A certified to treat flow rates of up to 20 GPM and is perfect for large homes (4-7 Bedrooms) and commercial use.
-The Pro20 ultraviolet sterilizer features an amalgam lamp that provides higher strength and up to 2 years of lamp life.
+The Pro20 ultraviolet water treatment system features an amalgam lamp that provides higher strength and up to 2 years of lamp life.

 What is NSF/ANSI 55 Class B Certification?